zakariaahmed2000/zakariaahmed2000/README.md

 Data Analyst | Finance Analyst | Python Enthusiast
 ---------------------------------------------------

 Hi there!
-I'm Zakaria, an aspiring data analyst with a passion for unravelling insights from complex datasets.
+I'm Zakaria, an aspiring data and finance analyst with a passion for unravelling insights from complex datasets.
 My journey involves turning raw data into actionable knowledge, and I'm excited to share my projects and experiences.

 **About Me**

 - I hold a 1st-Class (hons) degree in Economics.
 - Proficient in Python, SQL, and data visualization tools (Matplotlib, Seaborn).
 - Skilled in data cleaning, exploratory data analysis (EDA), and statistical modelling.
+- Proficient in building financial models including cash flow statements, balance sheets and profit statements.
+- Skilled in financial analysis and forecasting (excel)

 **Projects**